 FRD-10 Egg Candler

-The FRD-10 egg candler comes with both a 220-240 volt Australian power plug and portable battery case.
+The FRD-10 egg candler is powered by a USB cable or portable battery case (both included).
+The USB cable can be used with a USB wall charger, phone charger, or USB compatible electronic device.
 The portable battery case allows easy access to candle eggs under a broody hen.
 The battery case requires three AA batteries (not included).

 Instructions for the FRD-10 egg candler, a guide on how to candle fertile eggs written by Poultry Australia and a storage case are also included.
 Express postage is available upon request at